mcassiano/cute-currency-view/README.md

 currency view with sweet animation on start :)

 I had to write this for a project and thought to open source it.
-This is a way more optmized version and I'm still adjusting some stuff I'm not publishing it for now.
+This is a way more optmized version and I'm still adjusting some stuff, so I'm not publishing it for now.
 But it is in the works!

 ### Supported attributes:
   - text